boazsegev/plezi/README.md

 Things Plezi **doesn't** do (anymore / ever):

+* No application logic inside.

+    Conneting your application logic to Plezi is easy, however, application logic should really be *independent*, **reusable** and secure.
+There are plenty of gems that support independent application logic authoring.

 * No native session support.
-Rack has a lot of session support options.
-Pick one.
+If you *must* have session support, Rack middleware gems provide a lot of options.
+Pick one...
+However...

+    Session have been proved over and over to be insecure and resource draining.

+    Why use a session when you can save server resources and add security by using a persistent connection, i.e. a Websocket?
+If you really feel like storing unimportant stuff, why not use javascript's `local storage` on the *client's* machine? (if you need to save important stuff, you probably shouldn't be using sessions anyway).

-* No asset pipeline.
+* No asset pipeline (Plezi does support templates, but not "assets").

+    Most of the HTML, CSS and JavaScript could be (and probably should be) rendered ahead of time.
+Assets are a classic example.

-  Assets can be emulated using a Controller, if you wish, but they should probably be baked and served as static files when possible.
+    However, Assets can be emulated using a Controller, if you really wish to server them dynamically.

-* No Ruby based static file service - static file serving should be left to the Server, not the application.

-  Plezi's default server, Iodine, provides a poor-man's file server that is easy to set up.
+    Besides, Plezi is oriented towards being a good back-end for your SPA (Single Page Application), not an HTML / CSS / JS renderinging machine.

 * No development mode.
 If you want to restart the application automatically whenever you update the code, there are probably plenty of gems that will take care of that.

 Do notice, Websockets require Iodine (the server), since (currently) it's the only Ruby server known to support native Websockets using a Websocket Callback Object.